HPSCTerrSys/eCLM_atm-forcing-generator/docs/users_guide/README.md

 This repository shows how to generate atmospheric forcings for eCLM simulations.

-An overview of the needed atmospheric forcing variables for eCLM can be found [here](overview.md#overview-atmospheric-forcing-files).
+For an overview of the needed atmospheric forcing variables for eCLM see [Overview atmospheric forcing files](overview).

-The default is the creation of atmospheric forcing based on ERA5 data [here](era5-forcing.md#eclm-atmospheric-forcing-based-on-era5).
+For the default creation of atmospheric forcing based on ERA5 data see [eCLM atmospheric forcing based on ERA5](era5forcing).